Ronnie018/netflix-history-API/README.md

 ### what does it do?

-it receives a .csv file from netflix user's page and returns all the data in a JSON file
+it receives a csv file from netflix user's page and returns all the data in a JSON file.

+### routes

+POST in /myData is the only action available in this API for now - remembering that you will need to send a formdata with the csv file

+### how to get this csv file?

+in this link you will find a tutorial, but it's not that difficult to find by yourself.